Charlie Walker (footballer, born 1990): Early career

 Walker was born in Brighton, East Sussex.
-He was spotted playing in the Brighton, Hove & District League by the Sussex County Football Association chairman in 2010, who later became chairman of Sussex County Football League Division One club Shoreham and recommended Walker to the manager.
-After scoring 15 goals for Shoreham by December 2011, he signed for Lancing, for whom he netted a further 21 goals to help them finish second in the table, which earned him a move to Isthmian League Premier Division club Whitehawk.
-Walker subsequently signed for neighbours Peacehaven & Telscombe, and finished 2013–14 with 43 goals, as the club won the Isthmian League Division One South title and the Sussex Senior Challenge Cup.
+In 2009-2010 he was playing parks football for Orb360 in Division 2 of the Brighton, Hove & District League in a side managed by his friend's father.
+Having scored 120 goals in three seasons, he was spotted by Matt Major, the Chairman of Sussex County League Division One side Shoreham.
+After scoring 15 goals in his second season with Shoreham by December 2011, Walker signed for Lancing in the same division and the following month signed dual registration terms with Isthmian League Division One South club Whitehawk making one appearance from the bench before returning to Culver Road, where his 21 goals helped Lancing finish second in Sussex County League Division One.

+In 2011-2012 he made 10 league and cup appearances, scoring six times for Whitehawk as they won the Isthmian League Premier Division.
+At the end of the season he signed for neighbours Peacehaven & Telscombe, and finished 2013–14 with 43 league and cup goals, as the club won the Isthmian League Division One South title and the Sussex Senior Challenge Cup.

 Luton Town

 Walker signed for League Two club Luton Town from Peacehaven & Telscombe on 19 July 2014, after being recommended by his former Whitehawk manager Darren Freeman.
 He debuted in a 2–1 win away to Stevenage on 4 October and made five further appearances for the club.
 However, it was announced in May 2015 that Walker's contract would not be renewed.